deckgo/deckdeckgo/docs/docs/components/app-components-highlight-code/app-components-highlight-code.md

 This component could be added to your web application using the following methods.

-> If you are using our Starter Kit to develop your presentation, no need to worry about this, this component is included, therefore you could skip the "Installation" chapter.
+> If you are using our Starter Kit this template is included.
+You don't need to install it so therefore you should skip the "Installation" chapter.

 ### Using DeckDeckGo Highlight Code from a CDN